grandamp/rest-service/AWS-EBS.md

 ## TLS & Default Deploy Security Considerations

-Deploying to Elasic Beanstalk according to the steps above will default to HTTP without TLS.
+Deploying to Elastic Beanstalk according to the steps above will default to HTTP without TLS.

-Rather than altering the Elastic Load Balancer with a custom domain and certificate, I opted to use the AWS API Gateway with a custom domiain.
+Rather than altering the Elastic Load Balancer with a custom domain and certificate, I opted to use the AWS API Gateway with a custom domain.